 What Is the 51 Percent Rule in Florida?

 In Florida, the answer is no longer as simple as it used to be.
 Thanks to a major legal change in 2023, the state adopted what’s known as the “51 percent rule” under its modified comparative negligence law.
+Essentially, Florida is now a contributory negligence state, which means if you cause or contribute to your own Miami car accident (or any other Florida City) and are arguably deemed 51% or more at fault, you are barred from recovery altogether.
+This definitely changes how insurance companies and corporate defendants defend litigation and claims.
+They have a shot to zip you (meaning a zero verdict) if they can they can tip the scales by one percent that you contributed to your own accident.
 Understanding this rule can make the difference between recovering compensation or walking away with nothing.

 Understanding Florida’s 51 Percent Rule